copperwater/xNetHack/doc/xnh-changelog-9.1.md

   throne now gives a guaranteed wish with the risk of some bad effects, and the Amulet of Yendor gives a wish when picked up; both of these work the same as in vanilla).
+- Owlbears and xorns can roar like dragons to wake up nearby monsters.

 ### Interface changes